Storefront search

 Preferences

-Show filters
+- Show filters and sort

-Toggle whether the sort dropdown and price + in-stock filters appear above the results grid.
+- Whether the sort dropdown and price + in-stock filters appear above the results grid.
 On by default.
 Turn off if you'd rather keep the layout minimal or your shoppers don't typically filter.

-"More like this" link
+- "More like this" on each result

 Brand fit